 A navigation bar runs across the Home page below the title.
 It provides links to the main components of the Central Portal.

-Below the navigation bar, there is a welcome area Latest News and Latest Additions;
+Below the navigation bar, there is a welcome area providing quick links to the Cartagena Protocol on Biosafety web-page and to the Management Center, and containing sections with Latest News, Latest Additions and Latest Updates;

-To the right of the welcome area there are shortcuts to popular or recently added sections.
+To the right of the welcome area there are shortcuts to important or recently added sections.

+Below the welcome area there is a follow us bar with the icons that allow users to follow BCH and CPB news on RSS, Facebook, Twitter and YouTube BCH Channel.

-Below the welcome area there are links for users to contact the CBD Secretariat, access the site map, review the linkages and privacy policies and review the copyright statement.
+Below the follow us bar there are links for users to contact the CBD Secretariat, access the site map, review the linkages and privacy policies and review the disclaimer and copyright statements.
 Below these links, the user can find the date of the last update of the page and a link to rate the page.

 The Management Centre

-Immediately below the BCH introductory paragraph there is a link to the Management Centre, an entry page for BCH account-holders to create and manage their records registered in the BCH.
+Immediately below the BCH introductory paragraph there is a link to the Management Centre (Registering information) section, an entry page for BCH account-holders to create and manage their records registered in the BCH.

-Module MO06 provides detailed guidance on how to register information in the BCH.
+Manual MO06 provides detailed guidance on how to register information in the BCH.